sap-tutorials/Tutorials/tutorials/webide-github-import-project/webide-github-import-project.md

 [ACCORDION-BEGIN [Step 12: ](Check published changes)]

-Go to the organization GitHub URL and you will notice that the changes are now published.
+Go to your organization on GitHub and you will notice that the changes are now published.

 [DONE]
 [ACCORDION-END]